stephaneVercouillieBMID/slate/source/index.html.md

 # itsme(r) Share Data

-If purpose of use is stated and consent is provided by the end-user during authentication, following data can be shared with your application
+If purpose of use is stated during the on-boarding process and consent is provided by the end-user during authentication, following data can be shared with your application

 - **Verified Identity Data**: identity information retrieved from the National eID Card
 - **Commercial Information**: information provided by the end-user